 Top the shells with even more creamy sauce, and shredded cheese and bake them up until the cheese is melted and the inside filling is nice and hot throughout.

 I used about 25 shells, which didn’t quite fit nicely into my pan so I had to stuff a few in between others to use up all my filling.
-I love freezing some of the shells up (either splitting it and freezing half) or baking it all and freezing leftovers (after we enjoy them for a few lunches later in the week.

-We served the shells with some quick and easy garlic bread and it was such a delicious meal that the whole family just loved!
+We served the shells with some quick and easy garlic bread sticks and it was such a delicious meal that the whole family just loved!

 Chicken Alfredo Stuffed Shells